instill-ai/cortex/packages/design-tokens/README.md

 }`;
 ```

-Due to this act, designer can choose whatever they want to name for the tokens, but they need to stick consistent across different version.
+Due to this act, the designer can choose whatever they want to name for the tokens, but they need to stick consistently across different versions.

 ## Reference